Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Source Material/Races/Aasimar.md

 ### Healing Hands
 As an action, you can touch a creature and roll a number of d4s equal to your proficiency bonus.
 The creature regains a number of hit points equal to the total rolled.
 Once you use this trait, you can’t use it again until you finish a long rest.
 ### Light Bearer
-You know the [[Light]] cantrip.
+You know the [[Dungeons & Dragons 5e/Source Material/Subclasses/Cleric/Light]] cantrip.
 Charisma is your spellcasting ability for it.
 ### Celestial Revelation
 When you reach 3rd level, choose one of the revelation options below.
 Thereafter, you can use a bonus action to unleash the celestial energy within yourself, gaining the benefits of that revelation.
 Your transformation lasts for 1 minute or until you end it as a bonus action.
 Once you transform using your revelation below, you can’t use it again until you finish a long rest: